mariengiam/plant-humanities-summerprogram/tea/README.md

 ### Tea and the *Camellia sinensis*

-"Tea" has come to encapsulate a variety of different colloquial, cultural meanings, and even meanings specific to particular generations.
+"Tea" has come to encapsulate a multitude of meanings: colloquial, cultural and even meanings specific to particular generations of people.
 At its most basic, tea refers to a beverage prepared by pouring hot water over leaves from the tea plant, the *Camellia sinensis*, native to East Asia, the Indian Subcontinent and Southeast Asia.
 From the tea plant, six major types of tea are produced: black tea, white tea, oolong tea, green tea, dark and pu-er tea, all of which requires different processing methods.

 <param ve-video
                src="lAYRZeDJ4Pc"